phpearth/docs/oop/design-patterns/lazy-loading.md

----
-title: "Lazy Loading Design Pattern in PHP"
+# Lazy Loading Design Pattern in PHP
-updated: "March 10, 2017"
-permalink: "/articles/object-oriented-programming/design-patterns/lazy-loading/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/lazy-loading/"
----

 Lazy loading is a software design pattern where the initialization of an object occurs only when it is actually needed and not before to preserve simplicity of